 Contributions from students are vital in helping move campus research forward.
 Research experiences can be tailored to fit students’ needs, such as informal work with a researcher on an ongoing laboratory project, part-time work in a research laboratory or full-time summer research work.

 The mentored research program is a competitive program which encourages DMU students to work in one of the wide range of research projects at DMU.
 Funding for this program is provided by the research and grants committee.
-Each year, four students are selected to receive a $2,000 tuition scholarship with the remaining students receiving a stipend during the program.
+Each year, two students are selected to receive a $2,000 tuition scholarship with the remaining students receiving a stipend during the program.
 The program began in 2002 and is a robust and active research opportunity at DMU.
 The eight week program also includes additional learning opportunities such as research presentations from our own DMU faculty, a closing program consisting of a guest speaker, poster and power point presentations.
 All applications are due by January 30, 2015.

 The Des Moines University undergraduate mentored research program is committed to providing an array of research experiences to undergraduate students.
 Selection of applicants is based upon academic performance in the sciences, statement of career and academic goals and letter of recommendation from a biology or health science faculty member.
 Selected students will work with faculty researchers for an eight-week period usually in June and July, on projects in including but not limited to microbiology, pharmacology, physiology, biochemistry and physical therapy.
 Students receive a stipend of $10.50 per hour, but no housing is provided.
 Students are required to work up to 40 hours per week.
 If you have any questions, please send an email to firstname.lastname@example.org.